Vehicle-to-Everything Cooperative Perception for Autonomous Driving

 While realistic datasets allow CP models to generalize effectively to real-world driving situations, they are expensive, time-consuming, and limited in scenarios.
 A cost-effective alternative is to gather large-scale datasets in a high-fidelity simulator.
-The official version of the Cooperative Driving Dataset (CODD) \cite{codd2022}, generated using the CARLA simulator, consists of 108 snippets.
-Each snippet contains 125 temporal frames of LiDAR point cloud data.
-Each frame in a snippet corresponds to a temporal data slice, including LiDAR data from all vehicles in the scenario, sensor absolute pose information, and ground-truth annotations for 3D bounding boxes of cars and pedestrians.
+The Cooperative Driving Dataset (CODD) \cite{codd2022}, generated using the CARLA simulator, comprises 108 snippets, each with 125 temporal frames of LiDAR point cloud data.
+Each frame contains LiDAR data from all vehicles in the scenario, sensor poses, and ground-truth annotations for 3D bounding boxes of cars and pedestrians.
 CODD focuses on a single driving scenario.
-In contrast, the OPV2V dataset \cite{opv2v2022xu} incorporates camera images and LiDAR point clouds from connected vehicles across various scenes.
-Using OpenCDA and the CARLA simulator, OPV2V collects over 70 diverse scenes featuring varying numbers of connected vehicles.
-These scenes span eight towns within CARLA and a digital town, Culver City, Los Angeles.
-CODD and OPV2V provide ground truth for cooperative 3D object detection with V2V communication.
-However, neither dataset accounts for roadside infrastructure, limiting their ability to evaluate V2I perception.
+In contrast, the OPV2V dataset \cite{opv2v2022xu} includes both camera images and LiDAR point clouds from connected vehicles across over 70 diverse scenes, spanning eight CARLA towns and Culver City, Los Angeles, using OpenCDA and CARLA.
+Both CODD and OPV2V provide ground truth for V2V cooperative 3D object detection, but neither includes roadside infrastructure, limiting their ability to evaluate V2I perception.

-The V2X-Sim dataset \cite{v2xsim2022li} serves as a synthetic V2X-assisted CP dataset in the field of autonomous driving.
-It is designed to stimulate research in multi-agent, multi-modality, and multi-task perception.
-The dataset was generated by SUMO to create numerically realistic traffic flows and CARLA to capture sensor streams from multiple vehicles at the same intersection.
-V2X-Sim offers well-synchronized recordings from roadside infrastructure and multiple vehicles at the intersection, along with comprehensive ground truth annotations to support various downstream tasks, including detection, tracking, and segmentation.
-However, it lacks noise simulation in its settings and only encompasses a single category of the road network.